cincibrainlab/autocleaneeg-taskwizard/README.md

 1. Visit the web application
 2. Follow the 9-step wizard to configure your EEG processing pipeline
-3. Download the generated Python script
+3. Download the generated Python task file
-4. Run the script with your EEG data
+4. Run the task file with you autoclean-eeg installation

 ## EEG Processing Steps Supported